Wie is de Mol? (Dutch TV series) season 23

 The twenty-third season of the Dutch TV series Wie is de Mol? ("Who is the Mole?") began on 7 January 2023.
 This was the sixth season with Rik van de Westelaken as host.
 The candidates were announced on 26 November 2022.
 The season was filmed in South Africa.
-The 13th season was also filmed in South Africa, making the 2023 season the second time the show revisits a country.
+The 13th season was also filmed in South Africa, making the 2023 season the second time the show revisits a country, although this time the season was fully filmed in the Western Cape region.

 Format

 The season followed the same format as its Belgian predecessor.
 In total, ten candidates were gathered to complete assignments to earn money for the group pot.
 However, one of the ten is the titular Mole (de Mol), the one designated to sabotage the assignments and cause the group to earn the least amount of money for the winner's pot as possible.
 Every few days, players would take a 20-question multiple choice test about the identity of the Mole.
 Once the test is complete, the candidates await their results in an Execution ceremony.
 The candidate with the worst score is executed from the game, while in the event of a tie the candidate who completed their test the slowest is executed.
 The season plays out until there are three remaining candidates, where they must complete a final test (consisting of 40 questions).
 The candidate with the highest score, or who had completed their test the fastest in a tie, is declared the winner and receives the group's pot.